 Historically in China, products producers (tradesmen) were strictly distinguished from the products traders (merchants), and the former was highly esteemed while the latter was socially suppressed.

-In the classic Chinese era, elite households were the families with a member who passed state examination hence obtained a title of scholar, or those with a royal connection, while for the merchants, no matter how rich they might be, their status were considered as beneath that of the peasants and tradesmen.
-These people were prevented from working at government office, and their sons were ineligible to participate in scholarly examinations to become a government official.
+In the classic Chinese era, elite households were the families with a member who passed state examination hence obtained a title of scholar, or those with a royal connection, while for the merchants, no matter how rich they might be, their status was considered as beneath that of the peasants and tradesmen.
+These people were prevented from working at the government office, and their sons were ineligible to participate in scholarly examinations to become a government official.

-It was a desperate measure to keep the Chinese society away from being influenced by a profit-chasing mentality, and it was also a policy designed to encourage the development of the real economy.
+It was a desperate measure to keep Chinese society away from being influenced by a profit-chasing mentality, and it was also a policy designed to encourage the development of the real economy.

 For improving their social status, the merchants arranged part of the family members to be peasants, and educated themselves and some of the sons working in commerce with Confucius teachings, in order to become ethically more conscious therefore more acceptable by the society.